Doraemon: Nobita in the New Haunts of Evil ~ Peko and the Five Explorers ~: Plot

 When Nobita lags behind, Saberu catches up to him.
 Despite given the Denkomaru sword, Nobita takes a long time to defeat Saberu.
 The group fighting the army is also forced to retreat when Dr. Kos arrives.
 Eventually, Peko and the rest of the group manages to reach the statue's heart, which is a mechanism to bring the statue 'alive' like a robot.
 Using it, Dr. Kos and the army was defeated, and Daburanda flees to the palace.
 He tried to bring princess Spiana with him, but Peko, using the statue, arrives in time and rescues her.
 Peko soon became the rightful ruler of the kingdom, and the other Doraemon gives the original Doraemon a new Anywhere Door to go home.
-When the group came back home, they realized that they still have to fulfill one last the promise made from the Anticipating Promise Machine.
+When the group came back home, they realized that they still have to fulfill one last promise made from the Anticipating Promise Machine.
 Nobita leads everyone to the Time Machine in order to go back in time and help their past selves fight Daburanda's army and enter the statue.